harshitsharma496/lending_case_study/README.md

 ## Conclusions
-- Average income in all account is a factor
+- Average income in all account is a factor determining a defaulter
-- Purpose of loan is a factor to be consider reduced amount
+- Purpose of loan is a factor to be consider in dertermining to give a reduced amount loan
-- Previous bankruptcies is a factor to consider risky applicant
+- Previous bankruptcies is a factor to considered a applicant to be a risky applicant
-- People with long employement has a bad record
- -Folks with having a rented home have a bad debt to income ratio
+- People with long employement record has a worse grade should be considered as risky applicant -Folks with having a rented home have a bad debt to income ratio should be considered as reduced amount loan

 ## Contact
 Created by [https://github.com/harshitsharma496] - feel free to contact me!